 All Minnesota school districts and public charter schools are required to attempt to collect reimbursement for some special education services for children who are eligible for Medical Assistance or MN Care.
 Examples of services that could be billed include occupational therapy, speech/language therapy, some paraprofessional services, and special transportation.
 If a student is new to Arcadia Charter School, permission to bill MA will be requested.
 Permission is required only once.

 The Medical Assistance billing that schools submit in no way affects the benefits of the family or the individual child.
-A link to a Parent Information Sheet can be found below.
+Arcadia Charter School does not bill private insurance.

 Special Ed.
 Advisory Council (SEAC)

 Minnesota law (M.S.
 125A.24) requires that each district establish a Special Education Advisory Council (SEAC) to provide input to the district’s Board of Education and to district administration about policies and decisions that affect children and youth with disabilities.
 SEAC is composed of parents of children with disabilities, district special education staff and a representative from each non-public school located within the district.
 Arcadia’s SEAC meets twice per year in October and April.
 A link to what the purpose of SEAC is at Arcadia Charter School can be found below: